sgothel/pi-gen/README.md

 and modularity.
 This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.

- - **Stage 0** - bootstrap.
+ - **stage0** - bootstrap.
 The primary purpose of this stage is to create a usable filesystem.
 This is accomplished largely through the use of `debootstrap`, which creates a minimal filesystem suitable for use as a base.tgz on Debian systems.
 This stage also configures apt settings and